looker-open-source/sdk-codegen/README.md

 Some SDKs support and expose both API versions in the same SDK package, including all [Looker-supported SDKs](https://docs.looker.com/reference/api-and-integration/api-sdk-support-policy#language_sdks).

-For SDKs that supports multiple API versions, there will be `methods.*` and `models.*` collections generated for each API version.
+For SDKs that support multiple API versions, there will be `methods.*` and `models.*` collections generated for each API version.
 Each API version is exposed under a distinct class name from which to instantiate an initial SDK object.

 API-version-specific files generally use shared Run-Time Library (RTL) code in the SDK package to minimize code duplication.